Updated March 31, 2026

 - Illinois commercial auto minimum liability limits are $25,000/$50,000/$20,000, so quote requests should confirm vehicles meet those limits before work starts.

-- Illinois requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent office, yard, or storage space for sign equipment.
+- Most commercial leases in Illinois require proof of general liability coverage, which matters if you rent office, yard, or storage space for sign equipment.

 - The Illinois Department of Insurance regulates business insurance in the state, so buyers should verify policy forms, endorsements, and carrier filings through the quote process.